qzhang503/proteoQ/README.md

 The approach of data filtration taken by `normPSM` might at first looks strange; however, it allows me to perform data filtration in an integrated way.
-As mentioned in the beginning, a central theme of proteoQ is to reduce or avoid direct data manipulations but utilizes metadata to control both data columns and rows.
+As mentioned in the beginning, one of the key themes of proteoQ is to reduce or avoid direct data manipulations but utilizes metadata to control both data columns and rows.
 With the self-containedness in data filtration (and data ordering later), I can